cdot65/retrieve-route-table-with-python/README.md

 If you are unsure if Docker is installed on your computer, then it's probably safe to suggest that it's not.
 If you're interested in learning more about the product, I encourage you to read a few blogs on the topic.
 A personal recommendation would be [Digital Ocean](https://www.digitalocean.com/community/tutorial_collections/how-to-install-and-use-docker#:~:text=Docker%20is%20an%20application%20that,on%20the%20host%20operating%20system.)

+Some of the goodies placed in the `docker` folder are not relevant to our use case with Python.
+Feel free to delete them as you see fit, I simply wanted to share with you my Docker build process for all Juniper automation projects (including those based on Ansible).
+The world is your oyster and I won't judge you on whatever direction you take.

 ### 🐍 `Your own Python environment`

 1. install python dependencies